 Dealing with Mac mini Speaker only Sound

-The conclusion we can draw from this is, if you would rather not have to switch between sound output to the TV or Mac mini speaker, get a microphone to RCA cable and pipe your output to the AV receiver. or powered speaker.
+The conclusion we can draw from this is, if you would rather not have to switch between sound output to the TV or Mac mini speaker, get a microphone to RCA cable and pipe your output to the AV receiver or powered speaker.
+This will ensure that you get consistent sound output from the Mac mini regardless of the application.
+The only thing you will miss is 5.1 point surround sound when streaming.
+For that, switch over to HDMI or TV sound again to get all the channels.

 List of Webcam that Works with Mac mini M1